THE BIG PICTURE ON SERVICE STRATEGY

 Step 1: Generate Insights

 To create killer service improvement ideas, you need to immerse yourself in insights about the customer journey, market, competition, and customers.
 As you or your team conduct various analyses, always focus on turning insights into service ideas or opportunities.
 Customer journey insights often focus on the experience, steps, and emotional highs and lows customers have in their service journey.
-Market and competitive insights create the context of the future and necessary differentiation to beat the competition.
+Market and competitive insights create the context of the future and the necessary differentiation to beat the competition.
 While customer insights help prioritize the met, and unmet customer needs that a service can address.

 CUSTOMER JOURNEY INSIGHTS